iWriteGigs

 A rational choice theory

-B deterrence theory
+B deterrence and rational theory

 C feminist theory